landhb/nixmodule/README.md

 boot = "/dev/sda"
 ```

 Boot should contain the partition to boot from.
-This is passed directly to qemu to append as kernel arugments as:
+This is passed to qemu to append as kernel arguments:

 ```
 -append "console=ttyS0 root=$BOOT earlyprintk=serial net.ifnames=0 nokaslr"